Skip to content

 # Application continues normally

-Circuit Breaker Pattern
+Circuit Breaker Implementation

-# Circuit breaker states:
+# Circuit breaker state machine:

-# - CLOSED: Normal operation
+# - CLOSED: Normal operation with request forwarding

 Retry Strategies